xcat2/xcat-core/docs/source/guides/admin-guides/references/man8/nodeset.8.rst

 \ **runcmd=**\ \ *command*\

  This instructs the node to boot to the xCAT genesis environment and specified command to be executed.
-This causes the IP, netmask, gateway, username, and password to be programmed according to the configuration in node object definition.